My shopping cart

-Here at Fine Linen and Bath, we believe silk sheets are not only an indulgence but also fantastic investment in hair, skin and sleep quality.
-They're also a luxury, and you want to make them last.
-Take a moment to go over the following tips to help keep your silk sheets soft, luxurious, and welcoming over time.
+Here at Fine Linen and Bath, we think silk sheets are not only an indulgence but also fantastic investment in hair, skin and sleep quality.
+They are also, of course, a luxury that you want to last.
+The good news is that you can care for your beautiful silk bedding at home.
+By following these tips, you'll be able to keep your silk bed linen soft, luxurious, and welcoming over time.

 DO use a pH-neutral detergent.
 Silk is a natural fiber.
 Washing it in detergents that are either too acidic or too alkaline will cause those fibers to harden.
-Look for a detergent clearly labeled as having a neutral pH, like those from Heritage Park Laundry Essentials.
-This will help maintain the integrity of your fabric with every wash.
+Look for a detergent clearly labeled as having a neutral pH.
+Additionally, use an enzyme-free formula that will clean effectively while maintaining the integrity of your silk fabric (see below for more information).

 DO wash silk separately from other items in a silk-only load.